draggers-dagger/dragToMake/README.md

 # Drag To Make

-A website in which user can select widgets drag them to desired position and get the whole website ready for deployment.
+A website in which user can select widgets, drag them to desired position and get the whole website ready for deployment.
 This repository depends on 2 more repositories that are part of this organization.

 ## Installation